manfredsteyer/ng-add-article/article.md

 export class AppModule { }
 ```

-As you saw in the last listing, ``forRoot`` takes a configuration object.
+As you see in the previous listing, ``forRoot`` takes a configuration object.
 After this, the application can get hold of the ``LoggerService`` and use it:

 ```TypeScript
 [...]